 Please print or copy documents that show complete name, mailing address, dates, and amounts.
 We cannot guarantee the return of original documents.
 Any missing items will require follow-up before your request can be considered.

-A staff member will review your application to make sure it’s complete, and then you’ll be free to go back home or to work.
+Once your application is complete and entered into our system, you are free to return to work or home and await a follow-up call from a caseworker to assess your situation and determine if you qualify for assistance.
 In some cases, other resources in the community may be most helpful.
 Our staff is trained to help steer you in the right direction based on your individual needs.

 We prioritize cases to address the most immediate critical needs first, just like an emergency room.
-But you won’t have to sit in our waiting room until it’s your turn.
+But you won’t have to sit in our waiting room until you meet with a caseworker to assess your needs.
 You can read about this process here.

 Our goal is to address people at imminent risk of eviction or disconnection first, and so on.

 Our caseworkers are trained to understand many different challenges and to help you stay housed, keep your utilities on, and plan to avoid a future financial crisis.
-You and your caseworker may discuss different options that could help you after the interview.
+You and your caseworker may discuss different options that could help you after your assessment interview.

 If assistance is awarded, a check is issued directly to your utility vendor, landlord, or clerk of court.